-Section 6.1 (FIA_UAU_EXT.2) in the ST states that the TOE provides local password-based authentication mechanisms to FMC and FTD.
+Section 6.1 (FIA_UAU_EXT.2) in the ST states that the TOE provides local password-based authentication mechanisms to FMC, FTD and FXOS.
 The process for authentication is the same for administrative access whether administration is occurring via a directly connected console cable or remotely via SSHv2 (password-based or public key-based) or TLS.
-At initial login the administrative user is prompted to provide a username.
+At initial login in the administrative user is prompted to provide a username.
 After the user provides the username, the user is prompted to provide the administrative password associated with the user account.
 The TOE then either grants administrative access (if the combination of username and password is correct) or indicates that the login was unsuccessful.
 The TOE does not provide indication of whether the username or password was the reason for an authentication failure.
+FXOS also provides support for RADIUS and TACAC+ authentication mechanisms.
 For SSH connections, an administrative user can also present an SSH private key along with a username, rather than a username/password combination.
 The SSH private key must correspond to an SSH public key that is loaded on the TOE by following the instructions found in the AGD.
 After the user provides the username and SSH private key, the TOE then either grants administrative access (if the private key corresponds to a public key known to the TOE and the username is correct) or will prompt for a password, indicating the SSH public/private keypair login was unsuccessful.
 Similarly in this case, the TOE does not provide an indication whether the username or SSH private key was the reason for authentication failure.

 Component Guidance Assurance Activities: The evaluator shall examine the guidance documentation to determine that any necessary preparatory steps (e.g., establishing credential material such as pre-shared keys, tunnels, certificates, etc.) to logging in are described.
 For each supported the login method, the evaluator shall ensure the guidance documentation provides clear instructions for successfully logging on.
+If configuration is necessary to ensure the services provided before login are limited, the evaluator shall determine that the guidance documentation provides clear instructions for successfully logging on.
 If configuration is necessary to ensure the services provided before login are limited, the evaluator shall determine that the guidance documentation provides sufficient instruction on limiting the allowed services.